Minecraftmoddedpsvita/minecraftmoddedpsvita.github.io/README.md

 <div class="content" id="discord">
     <h2>Discord</h2>
-    <p>Join Discord if you want to be helped for any questions or issues and for more information.</p>
+    <p>Join Discord if you want to be helped for any questions or issues and for more information. <a href="https://discord.gg/ED9vNvwD8u" class="discord-link">https://discord.gg/ED9vNvwD8u</a></p>
 </div>

 <div class="content" id="credit">